LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 }
 ```

-TODO: where should @context be documented?
+QUESTION: where should @context be documented?
+{:.todo}
+QUESTION: should there be a section that documents common aspects of each property and possibly highlight usage that is specific to a particular activity type under each activity type's section?
 {:.todo}

 __summary__